 - Create event: `porteden calendar create --calendar <id> --summary "Meeting" --from "..." --to "..." --location "Room A" --attendees "a@b.com,c@d.com"`

-- Update attendees: `porteden calendar update <eventId> --add-attendees "new@example.com"` (or --remove-attendees; add --notify to send notifications)
+- Update attendees: `porteden calendar update <eventId> --add-attendees "new@example.com"` (or `--remove-attendees`; default sends notifications, use `--notify=false` to suppress)

-- Delete event: `porteden calendar delete <eventId>` (add --no-notify to skip attendee notifications)
+- Delete event: `porteden calendar delete <eventId>` (add `--no-notify` to skip attendee cancellation emails)

 - All times use RFC3339 UTC format: `2026-02-01T10:00:00Z`

-- For all-day events, use midnight-to-midnight with `--all-day` flag
+- For all-day events, use midnight-to-midnight UTC with the `--all-day` flag โ the API returns `allDay: true` and `durationMinutes: 1440`

 ## Notes